joshuamabina/claws/README.md

 It began as project by students and their facilitating instructors at the [University of Dodoma, College of Informatics and Virtual Education](http://cive.hakikidawa.org/).

 This is not, at all, a new thing.
-I've got my inspiration and code snippets from so many other places, here's a few:
+I've got my inspiration and code snippets from so many other places.
+Just to mention a few:

 - [Ghiro - automated image forensics tool](http://www.getghiro.org/)
 - [elsamuko forensics](https://sites.google.com/site/elsamuko/forensics)